modelscope/ReMe/README.md

 📖 **Need Help?** Refer to [Vector Store Setup](./doc/vector_store_setup.md) for comprehensive deployment guidance.

 ## 📝 Your First ExperienceMaker Script

 Here's how to get started!

-The `load_dotenv()` function loads environment variables from your `.env` file, or you can manually export them.
+- The `load_dotenv()` function loads environment variables from your `.env` file, or you can manually export them.
-The `base_url` points to your ExperienceMaker service, and `workspace_id` serves as your experience storage namespace.
+- The `base_url` points to your ExperienceMaker service.
+- The `workspace_id` serves as your experience storage namespace.
 Experiences in different workspaces remain completely isolated and cannot access each other.

 ### 📊 Call Summarizer Examples
 ```python